 Of all the winter hiking boots we tested, the Bridger is the most comfortable.
 It has an engineered insole that keeps our feet in place while giving us enough room to wiggle toes in thicker socks.
 We never experienced pinching, hot spots, or cold toes, not even on the first hike!
 Women often have narrow heels, and this boot hugged ours comfortably with zero slip even on the steepest slopes.
 The insole provides arch support and is intended to keep the foot in a neutral position.
 We all agreed that the heel felt slightly lifted at first and then quickly forgot about it.

 Oboz says the heel is shaped to a B-width while the toe box is a C-width, allowing for the extra volume in the toe box.
 Because hiking boot laces are so adept at adjusting for different foot shapes and sizes, these boots worked for testers with narrow to medium width feet.
-Overall, we are big fans of its comfort and fit, and it led the test in this metric!
+Based on a few online reviews, many reviewers suggest to size up this boot if wearing thicker socks.
+The toe box is wide enough, but a little shallow for those with wider feet.
+That said, a half size up will accommodate a thicker sock and keep your foot warmer.
+If you're on the fence, size up.
+Overall, we are big fans of its comfort and fit as it is supportive and comfortable, perfect for winter trails.

 This boot has deep and varied lugs aplenty!
 They dug into the snow and held traction in steep, loose, and wet terrain.
 This boot has the deepest lugs of the boots we tested, and its Winterized Rubber stays grippy in a range of conditions.